dodinhtrung97/Zork/readme-instruction.txt

 	-drop <item>:
 		Self explanatory
 	-attack <monster name>:
-		Attack monster, monster name is mentioned every time the player enters a room, or call "look" -attack <monster name> with <item>:
+		Attack monster, monster name is mentioned when player call "look around" if they exist -flee <monster name>:
-		Attack ghost type monster, similar idea as the normal attack function -spare <monster name>:
-		Spare a monster if its hp is below your hp
+		Flee from a monster
-	-eat <item name>:
+	-use <item name>:
 		Consume whatever the user inputs, if <item name> is potion (and user has potion(s)), restore user's HP -go <direcion>:
-		Advance 1 step towards the given direction (front, back, left, right)
+		Advance 1 step towards the given direction (front, back, left, right) -equip <Equipment>:
+		Equip an item, can only equip 1 item at a time, user must unequip his item before equiping a new onne -unequip <Equipment>:
+		Unequip an equipped item
 	-stat:
 		Print player's stat including: HP, Number of potions, attack, defend, equipments status
 	-key: